 Freelance Graphic Designer Invoice Template

-A freelance graphic designer invoice is a form used for requesting payment for provided designs, logos, and other computer-designed visual art.
+A freelance graphic designer invoice is a form used for requesting payment after providing designs, logos, and other computer-designed art to a client.
 When billing companies or individuals for graphic design, freelancers can charge on a per-graphic basis or based on the number of hours they dedicated to the job.
 Whatever the method used, the invoice can be used to provide clients with a professional, clean bill that clearly outlines the terms of payment and the services provided.

 Tips for Invoicing as a Graphic Designer